Relation between two-phase quantum walks and the topological invariant

 Here we get the coefficient of the delta function by

 According to Theorem \ref{weaklimit}, the weight function is given by

 Hence we see

-Therefore we have
+Therefore, we have

-Here we present the numerical results of the time-averaged limit measure in Fig. 8 and the probability distribution at time $10000$ in re-scaled space $(x/10000, 10000P_{10000}(x))$ in Fig.\ 10 when the initial state is $[1,0]$.
+Here we present the numerical results of the time-averaged limit measure in Fig. 9 and the probability distribution at time $10000$ in re-scaled space $(x/10000, 10000P_{10000}(x))$ in Fig.\ 10 when the initial state is $[1,0]$.
 The observed behaviors are consistent with those in the previous subsection for the complete two-phase QW with chiral symmetry.
 Similar to the previous case, $\zeta$ in Eq.\ (\ref{2-phase.timeaveraged}) strongly depends on the initial states as shown in Fig. \ref{fig:zeta_wo-chiral}.

 Again, we numerically calculate the eigenvalue of the two-phase QW with the coin operator in Eq.\ (\ref{eq:U Ex3}) on the path in the range of $-N \le x \le N-1$ with $N=100$.
 As shown in Fig.\ \ref{fig:spectrum3}, we confirm that densely distributed eigenvalues are consistent with Eq.\ (\ref{eq:bulk spectrum}) and there exist two isolated eigenvalues at $\lambda \ne \pm i$.
 These isolated eigenvalues seem to be consistent with two of four eigenvalues derived by Theorem \ref{statmeasure}.
 The other two eigenvalues from Theorem \ref{statmeasure} correspond to the unphysical solutions due to the divergence of the stationary measure.
 We also check that the probability distribution calculated from the isolated eigenvector on the upper half plane is exponentially localized and its exponential decay rate is consistent with that of the stationary measure in Eq.\ (\ref{eq:mu(x)3,4 non-chiral case1}).